 1. Cut Tofu into Cubes

-2. Quickly Marinate Tofu Cubes
+2. Quickly Marinate the Tofu Cubes

 - Stir and let sit: Stir gently with silicone or wooden spoon.
 Set aside.